jrwieland/TaraniTunes-v4.x/README.md

-TaraniTunes v4.1
+TaraniTunes v3.0.2 (for non-color radios)
 ===========
 **Awesome music player for FrSky radios.**
-*This is a separate Advanced fork from the Original TaraniTunes developed by [GilDev](https://github.com/GilDev) It was agreed by GilDev and I that both versions of the script (the original and this advanced version) would be available for users but hosted separately.*
+*This is a separate advanced fork from the Original TaraniTunes developed by [GilDev](https://github.com/GilDev) We agreed that both versions of the script (the original and this advanced version) would be available for users but hosted separately.*

-**Resizable zone widget works in all zones including the top bar!!!
-"Widget" creation for Radios running OpenTX on Color Radios

-## No changes were made to the "xlite, 9x or Q7"" radio's program

 Key Enhancements
 ----------------
-** Resizable zone widget works in all zones
-** Added index numbers for trims to eaily change it to your switch/trim preferences.
-** Added full screen layout for Horus, Jumper, and Radiomaster series radios.
-** Logical Switches and most of the special function switches added automatically.
-** Automatic selection and playing random songs from your playlist.
+** Random Switch now keeps your selected song and plays random songs from the playlist.
+** Next and previous switches choose a random song (while switch is in the random play position).
+** Next and previous switches work sequentially when not in Random play positon.
 ** Streamlined screen layout.
 ** Easily point the program to the [Multiple Playlists].
 ** The only limit to the number of playlists is SD Card size.
 ** Number of songs in the playlist is displayed on the selection screen.
-** More screen room for telementry items.
+** More screen room for telemetry items.
 ** Progress Bar for the playing song length.

 Existing Features